glemiere/driftlock/assets/validators/step.md

 Approve (`valid: true`) when:
 - All touched/written files are declared, not excluded, and align with the step intent.
 - Patch is small, well-formed, and coherent with metadata.
-- Apply mode: the requested transformation is fully reflected in the patch.
+- Apply mode: the requested transformation is fully reflected in the patch, without breaking existing exported helpers/types relied on by the current code/tests.
-- Fix_regression mode: the patch is narrowly targeted to the regression without undoing the step.
+- Fix_regression mode: the patch is narrowly targeted to the regression (restore missing symbols, adjust the failing paths) without undoing the step or widening scope.
 - `summary` is concise and reusable in future prompts.
 - The validator must not infer intent outside of the step description; it must evaluate only what the executor produced, not what it *should* have produced.